jespermhl/SimsInfo/README.md

 ## :star2: About the Project

-This is a small test for a Sims Info site that I'm making with [Bootstrap](https://getbootstrap.com).
+This is my Sims Info Site / Wiki that I use to learn new things.

+## :gear: Technologies used
+[Bootstrap](https://getbootstrap.com) - Extensive list of components and Bundled Javascript plugins.
+You can find more in [the colophon](https://simsinfohub.com/colophon/).

 ## :handshake: Contact